Aryaman-R/cybersecuritynchs/README.md

 Credits to the following people:

-- Mohamed Morsy (Creator of Website and Cybersecurity Board Member)
+- Mohamed Morsy (Creator of Website and Cybersecurity Club VP)
 - Dhanuh Bogam (President of Cybersecurity Club)
-- ...
-(WIP)
+- Eyad Morsy (Contributor)

 The curriculum will closely follow the two following courses: